EN

 Psychologists and psychotherapists help treat emotional, mental and behavioral disorders.
 Unlike psychiatrists, they are not medical doctors and cannot prescribe drugs.

 While the insurance industry did not cover psychological or psychotherapy treatment in the past, this has changed thankfully.
 Today most international and comprehensive medical insurance plans cover psychological and psychotherapy treatment under their outpatient benefits.
-Such insurance cover is dissociated from medical doctor consultations and most often categorised under a separate outpatient benefit section: for example, the " Mental and Nervous Conditions benefit".
+Such insurance cover is dissociated from medical doctor consultations and most often categorised under a separate outpatient benefit section: for example, the "Mental and Nervous Conditions benefit".

 Note:

-• Psychiatry care are under ''Inpatient Coverage''.
+• Psychiatry care is generally under ''Inpatient Coverage'' and "Outpatient Coverage".

-• Psychology care are under ''Outpatient Coverage''.
+• Psychology care is generally under ''Outpatient Coverage'' only.

 • Claims are considered for treatment provided by registered and qualified professional.